Step 1 – Steering issues a charge

 Step 3 – The Relevant Stakeholders provide Testimony

 Once a preliminary recommendation has been completed, the standing committee or council should seek testimony from the campus community.
-The testimony should be gathered in accordance with the Testimony Tier (see page 24) assigned to the issue by Steering.
+The testimony should be gathered in accordance with the Testimony Tier (see page 26 of the Governance document) assigned to the issue by Steering.

 For issues that require public testimony from the campus community, the chair of the standing committee or council should approach the president of the appropriate representative bodies to schedule the next available time slot at a meeting of that body.

 Testimony should be gathered in a way that allows stakeholders to weigh in fully on the issue.
 Members of the standing committee or council that wrote the preliminary recommendation should be present to hear and record the testimony.

 Step 4 – Governance prepares a Final Recommendation